-[§] The approved dose volume for Afluria Quadrivalent is 0.25 mL for children aged 6 through 35 months and 0.5 mL for persons aged ≥3 years.
-However, 0.25-mL prefilled syringes are not expected to be available for the 2022-23 season.
+§ The approved dose volume for Affuria Quadrivalent is 0.25 mL for children aged 6 through 35 months and 0.5 mL for persons aged ≥3 years.
+However, 0.25-mL prefilled syringes are no longer available.
 For children aged 6 through 35 months, a 0.25-mL dose must be obtained from a multidose vial.